vic30004/Image-Slider/README.md

 # Running project

 In order to run the project, download or clone the the repo and you will need to run the app.py file.
 Jupyter notebook will not be able to run this project.
-I used VS Code to run the file but you are welcomed to use anyother IDE.
+I used VS Code to run the file but you are welcomed to use any other IDE.